birdalicious/Cords/cords/README.md

 # ImageHandler
+Makes the p5 pixel array easier to use, by letting you refer to pixels by (x,y) cooridinates.

 Can only be used on a server or a browser configured to ignore CORS alerts for file:/// URLs.
 ## Properties
 * `width` **number** width of image.